-5.4 Fields-of-view
+5.8 Fields-of-view

-The configure pull-down menu allows one to configure the (sub-disk) fields-of-view of the SPICE, EUI, and PHI instruments.
-If the SPACECRAFT (or /EARTH) keyword is used to choose a different mission, then a generic rectangular field-of-view can be configured instead.
+When the Solar Orbiter spacecraft is set as the viewpoint, the configure pull-down menu allows one to configure the (sub-disk) fields-of-view of the SPICE, EUI, and PHI instruments.
+For all other viewpoints, a generic rectangular field-of-view can be configured instead.
 The individual fields-of-view can be turned on or off through the "Options" pull-down menu.